viperML/home/content/blog/deploy-rs-example.md

 I hope that this proccess servers you as an example of how to use deploy-rs and NixOS for your project.
 Some final ideas to go from here:

-- Fully automate the deployment process, by evaluating the flake when pushing a new commit, etc.
+- Fully automate the deployment process, by evaluating the flake when pushing a new commit, etc
 - Add different roles for different nodes
 - Use [sops-nix](https://github.com/Mic92/sops-nix) to deploy your application secrets
 - Change the partitioning scheme (maybe a simpler EXT4, or ZFS subvolumes ...)

-If you encounter any problem with the provided resources, feel free to open an issue at my repo [github:viperML/deploy-rs-example](https://github.com/viperML/deploy-rs-example).
+If you encounter any problem with the template, feel free to open an issue at the repo [github:viperML/deploy-rs-example](https://github.com/viperML/deploy-rs-example).